 Coast and marine management

-Natural Resources Eyre Peninsula (NREP) receive occasional enquiries from the community regarding marine debris and inappropriate vehicle use on beaches.
+Natural Resources Eyre Peninsula frequently receives enquiries from the community regarding marine debris and inappropriate vehicle use on beaches.

-Each year we open up a call for expression of interest to EP community groups for funding to complete coastal protection works.
-We recently completed a Coastal Vehicle Access Decision Making Framework that provides local councils with clear recommendations, a suite of management options and consistent guidelines for the protection and use of coastal natural resource assets.
-We also have a Coastal Action Plan that identifies priority sites and actions required.
+Our Coastal Action Plan identifies priority sites and actions required.
 This is used to guide the regions investment into protecting our coastal environment.
-DEWNR Friends of Parks volunteers organise regular beach clean-ups including on Clean-up Australia Day, for further information follow the links to our Volunteering and Events pages.
+Department for Environment and Water Friends of Parks volunteers organise regular beach clean-ups, including Clean-up Australia Day.
+For further information follow the links to our Volunteering and Events pages.

 Priority coastal areas for nature

 The Eyre Peninsula Coastal Action Plan is a detailed conservation study and action plan which covers 2,475 kilometers of coastline – nearly half the length of South Australia’s coast - from Two Hummocks Point north of Whyalla to the eastern boundary of the Wahgunyah Conservation Park in the Far West.
 It provides baseline information for the protection and management of the coast and outlines the actions required.

 The plan divides the coast into 85 coastal cells, each around 25 km in length.
 It provides detailed information on 56 of the cells, including a description of the geology, type of coastline, land uses, flora and fauna lists.

 Threats are identified for each of these 56 cells, such as potential climate change impacts, pest plants and animals, marine debris and the impact of off-road vehicles on beaches, samphire areas and beach nesting birds.

 Download a copy of the EP Coastal Action Plan: